rsumner31/bootstrap1/docs/4.0/components/popovers.md

 ### Dismiss on next click

-Use the `focus` trigger to dismiss popovers on the user's next click of a different element than the toggle element.
+Use the `focus` trigger to dismiss popovers on the next click that the user makes.

 {% callout danger %}
 #### Specific markup required for dismiss-on-next-click